PhotoboothProject/photobooth/docs/update/update-linux.md

 # Updating Photobooth on Linux

 Node.js **must** be installed in v20.
 Our installer will check your Node.js version and suggest an update/downgrade if needed.
-Update will fail if Node.js is installed in a version below v18!
+Update will fail if Node.js is installed in a version below!

 ## Updating from v2.x or older